plotly/plotly.github.io/_posts/style_layout/2016-07-22-how-to-style-your-plot.md

 ---
 layout: tutorial-single_layout
-title: Style Your Plots in Plotly 2.0
+title: Style Your Plots in Chart Studio
 subtitle: How to style your plots.
 permalink: /style-your-plots/
 imageurl: ../static/images/styling-and-customizing-graphs/style-your-plots.png
 state: active
 tags: layout
 order: 1
-meta_description: A tutorial on how to style your plots in Plotly 2.0.
+meta_description: A tutorial on how to style your plots in Chart Studio.
 popularity: featured
 carouselimageurl:
-actioncall: How to Style Your Plots in Plotly 2.0
+actioncall: How to Style Your Plots in Chart Studio

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/#layout-options) or [R](https://plot.ly/r/#layout-options).